ghuttdev/csgofacebookchatbot/README.md

 - Forest
 - S1mple

-More players/commands can be added in the AIML file, which is the database of the bot.
+More players/commands can be added in the AIML file, which works as a database for the bot.

-SETUP
+SETUP (After cloning)

+npm install claudia -g
+npm install
+claudia create --region eu-west-2 --api-module bot --configure-fb-bot